-It’s been a couple of days.
+It’s been more than 24 hours.
 There’s still total obstruction in your right ear.
 You haven’t been able to hear a thing in that direction since yesterday morning.
 Your left ear is picking up the slack, naturally, but only hearing from a single direction leaves you feeling off-balance.
 You were hoping it would have cleared up after a good night’s sleep, but that’s not happening.
 So, how long will your blocked ear last?

 Precisely how long your blockage will persist depends, not surprisingly, on what the cause of the blockage is.
 Some blockages recede by themselves and somewhat quickly at that; others could persist and call for medical treatment.

-As a rule of thumb, though, if your blockage lasts much longer than a week, you may want to get some help.
+As a rule of thumb, though, if your blockage lasts, you may want to get some help.

 When Does a Blocked Ear Become a Concern?

-You will most likely begin to think about the reason for your blockage after about two days.
+You will most likely begin to think about the reason for your blockage after a day.
 Maybe you’ll examine your activities from the past couple of days: were you doing anything that could have led to water getting trapped in your ear, for example?

 You might also think about your health.
 Are you suffering from the kind of discomfort and pain (or fever) that may be related to an ear infection?
 If that’s the case, you might want to make an appointment.